dsl-logo

 Waiting periods

 Most Extras policies have waiting periods.
 For general and preventative dental, you’ll typically wait two months, while major and orthodontic treatments usually have a 12-month waiting period.
 If you’re switching to the same or lower level of cover and have already served the waiting periods with your previous provider, they may be waived.
-Some funds also offer health insurance with no waiting periods to attract new customers.
+Some funds also offer dental cover with no waiting periods for general dental treatments to attract new customers.

 Many health funds offer sign-up deals and perks to encourage new eligible customers to switch.
-These offers can include credits, cashback, waiving of waiting periods, and even gift cards.
+These offers can include credits, cashback, waiting periods on Extras waived, and even gift cards.
 Additionally, some providers offer multi-policy discounts if you bundle your health cover with travel insurance, car insurance or home insurance.

 FAQs about dental cover